batunii/Project_X/README.md

 # Project_X
-The virtual Gallary for ASE
+The virtual Gallery for ASE